 Crockery fills every shelf of the kitchen, while its focal point, the Aga, gives off enough warmth for teatowels to dry quickly on the laundry airer.
 For a similar crinkle pendant light, try Willow & Stone.

-3. Simply Shaker
+3. Simply Shaker-style kitchen

 Originally the kitchen was in a smaller room, so the owners swapped it with a larger breakfast room to create a family-friendly kitchen-diner.
 The blinds are made up in Cath Kidston fabric.